 - If you don’t use pigs, you’ll have to physically loosen some of the wet and harder spots for the chickens.

-I lined the sides with a two foot wooden wall to hold in about a foot of wood shavings for deep bedding.
+Several years ago, I opted to house a small flock of chickens in a small 10’ x 15’ greenhouse.
+I lined the sides with a two-foot wooden wall to hold in about a foot of wood shavings for deep bedding.

 The result?
 My chickens loved it!

-I can distinctly remember how bright, lively and warm it felt in the house all winter.
+In addition, they were more productive, and I had a greater egg collection than in previous winters.
+I distinctly remember how bright, lively, and warm it felt in the house all winter.

-The majority of chicken keepers seem to use the static coop and run method, but it’s probably the most unproductive housing system I’ve mentioned.
+Most chicken keepers like to use the static coop and run method, but it’s probably the most unproductive housing system I’ve mentioned.

-If the run is left bare (which seems to be the case most of the time), then all vegetation is soon depleted, the soil becomes contaminated (too much manure) and precious run-off of valuable manure and topsoil can occur.
+If the run is left bare, then all vegetation is soon depleted.
+The soil becomes contaminated with too much manure, and precious run-off of valuable manure and topsoil can occur.

 In addition, a bare chicken yard can be quite unattractive, smelly, and tricky to walk through.